 Do not remove ink marks unless your radiation therapist says you can.
 Don’t scrub or use soap on the marks when you wash.
 Let water run over them and pat them dry.

 Protect your skin from heat or cold.
-Avoid hot tubs, saunas, hot pads, ice packs, etc.
+Avoid hot tubs, saunas, hot pads, and ice packs

 Wear soft, loose clothing to avoid rubbing skin.